takahiroaoki/web-api-mock/README.md

 # web-api-mock

-This project is for easy creation of web api mock using Spring Boot 3.0.1.
+This project is for easy creation of web api mock.

+## Tech stack
+- Node.JS 18
+- Spring Boot 3.0.1 (Java 17)
+- MySQL 8

-## Environment
+## Requiements
 The environment is bellow.

 - Windows 11